 The Criminal Division oversees some of the most complex and wide-ranging criminal cases brought in federal courts.
 Below is an overview of the Criminal Division units.
-Terrorism And International Narcotics

 Terrorism and International Narcotics